-Running the Administrator program for Total Access Startup does not require Windows Administrator rights, but you may need Administrator rights to install it if it's dependencies aren't already installed on your PC.
+Running the Total Access Startup Administrator program also does not require Windows Administrator rights.
 The Administrator program includes portions in Visual Basic 6.0 and Visual Studio .NET.

 Your PC should have a copy of Access installed that supports the databases you're supporting.
 That is, if you want to manage ACCDB databases, you should have Access 2007 or later installed.

 Each Database Administrator that installs Total Access Startup and/or applies its functionality to databases needs his or her own license of Total Access Startup.

 A single license of Total Access Startup allows the registered user to create shortcuts for an unlimited number of databases, and distribute the shortcuts to an unlimited number of users across a network (allowing network users to launch the correct version of your database in the correct version of Microsoft Access).

 Total Access Startup also includes a free runtime distribution option that allows you to distribute a subset of the product's functionality with your applications.
 See the Runtime License FAQ below for details.